Policies and Procedures

 - Ensure that you are registered for a minimum of 12 credits by the end of the shopping period.
 All reduced course load approvals will be granted after the conclusion of the shopping period.

-- Submit your Reduced Course Load Request Form by the October 8th priority deadline (for Fall 2021).
+- Submit your Fall Reduced Course Load Request Form by the October 8th priority deadline (for Fall 2021) or your Spring Reduced Course Load Request Form by the February 18th priority deadline (for Spring 2022).

 - Meet with your CARDS coordinator to discuss your reduced course load request.
 In most cases, we will ask for documentation from your medical provider that supports your request.